| TrainingBIGHORN CREEK PROJECTLocation: Fernie, British Columbia Client: Tembec Industries Inc. Objective: To train and supervise a First Nations

 southeastern British Columbia near the town of Fernie

 and is a major fish tributary to the Wigwam River.
+The project consisted of identifying and collecting

 various native species to use for riparian restoration.